brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 disaggregation.
 In protocols prior to RIFT all disaggregation was _positive_.
 If traffic to a specific destination prefix needed to follow a non-default path, then the protocol would advertise specific routes pointing to all remaining feasible equal-cost paths.
-In contrast, RIFT supports the concept of _negative_ disaggregation: instead of advertising positive more specific routes poiting to the more preferred path, it can advertise negative more specific routes advertising which paths should be avoided.
+In contrast, RIFT supports the concept of _negative_ disaggregation: instead of advertising positive more specific routes pointing to the more preferred path, it advertises negative more specific routes advertising which paths should be avoided.
 This is particularly useful in topologies that have massive ECMP, such as Clos topologies.
 Consider a route that has 64-way ECMP, which not uncommon in large datacenter topologies.
 Now consider that one of the 64 paths fails.
 With positive disaggregation, we would